-In 2023, the Board appointed Mr. Hachigian as its independent Chair of the Board.
-The Board at the time determined separating the roles of Chair and CEO was appropriate given our CEO, who joined us in July 2022, had been tasked with focusing on day-to-day leadership of management and execution of the Company's operating and strategic goals, while building his public company governance experience.
-Under the Corporate Governance Guidelines, the Chair will serve for a one-year term, which may be renewed by the Board each year and Mr. Hachigian was re-elected to this role in 2024 for one additional year.
-At the same time, the Corporate Governance and Nominating Committee and the Board of Directors determined to grant a one year waiver from the Company's director retirement policy for Mr. Hachigian given the retirement of two other independent directors.
-Mr. Hachigian leads the Board, presiding over meetings and prioritizing areas of focus including governance matters; providing advice and counsel to our CEO on the Company's strategy and long-term plans; and facilitating independent Board oversight of management.
-Mr. Hachigian has an extensive understanding of the Board and the company's strategic goals.
-He also has valuable public company governance experience (based on his current and past public company board memberships, including serving previously as Chair and CEO of another publicly listed Irish public limited company) and has demonstrated leadership through his previous service as the Board's Lead Director (a position he held for the majority of his Board tenure).
+Ms. Peters currently serves as independent Chair of the Board, a position to which she was elected in 2024, succeeding Mr. Hachigian who will retire at the 2025 AGM.
+At this time, the Board believes that separating the roles of Chair and CEO remains appropriate in order to allow our CEO to focus on day-to-day leadership of management and execution of the Company's operating and strategic goals, while continuing to build his public company governance experience.
+Under the Corporate Governance Guidelines, the Chair serves for one-year terms, which may be renewed by the Board each year, and Ms. Peters was re-elected as Chair in 2025 for another oneyear term.
+Ms. Peters leads the Board, presiding over meetings and prioritizing areas of focus including governance matters; providing advice and counsel to our CEO on the Company's strategy and long-term plans; and facilitating independent Board oversight of management.
+Ms. Peters has an extensive understanding of the Board and the company's strategic goals.
+She also has valuable public company governance experience (based on her other current public company board memberships) and has demonstrated leadership through her previous service as the Chair of the Corporate Governance and Nominating Committee and the Chair of the Audit and Finance Committee.